themi/magrav/hat-pack/02-gans-production.md

 ## GANS harvesting

+GANS is a new state of matter; a molecule of a gas (GAs) which becomes Nano of itself and appears as Solid state of matter.
+GAs to Nano of Solid and to be called GANS for short.

-The purpose of this step is to produce CuO2+CO2 GANS.
-This is needed to coat magnetic/gravitic coils, construct capacitor coils, and serve as a central plasma power source for assembled mag/grav coil sets.
+The purpose of this step is to produce GANS.
+This is needed to coat magnetic/gravitic coils, construct capacitor coils, and serve as a plasma power source.

 ### Ingredients
 * Nano-coated coppper plate